 Another application of blockchain is Decentralized Finance, also known as DeFi.
 This application is at an early stage but its disruptiveness enables millions of people across the world to have access to financial services.
 DeFi refers to decentralized applications, financial smart contracts, digital assets as well as protocols popular as DApps, which are built on public blockchains such as Ethereum and Bitcoin.
 The aim of DeFi is the creation of a decentralized financial system that will not depend on the traditional banking system.

-Decentralized Finance offers numerous benefits to the users as it eliminates middlemen, enables everyone who does not has access to financial services to enter the global economy as it is a permission-less technology and enables innovation with the combination of DeFi products.
+Decentralized Finance offers numerous benefits to the users as it eliminates middlemen, enables everyone who does not have access to financial services to enter the global economy as it is a permission-less technology, and enables innovation with the combination of DeFi products.
 Besides, the use of decentralized finance increases the symmetry of information and democratizes financial services in this sense.
 The evolution of DeFi over the years means that most people around the world are only limited by their imagination when considering how to gain benefits from the financial ecosystem.
 However, there are still many complexities that need addressing to further expand the full extent of the possibilities of DeFi.

 Tel +357 70007828